A loop is a fundamental programming concept that repeats a block of code multiple times. In C#, there are several types of loops:

 This loop will print the numbers from 0 to 4.

-This will print numbers from 0 to 4, just like the `for` loop.
+This will print numbers from 0 to 4, just like the for

 This will also print numbers from 0 to 4.